RECORD WARMTH... STORMS... THEN MUCH COLDER!

 WIND FORECAST:

-SUNDAY: Sunshine, then mostly cloudy.
+SUNDAY: Sunshine with some afternoon clouds.
 Cold, but with less wind.
-HIGH: 37 LOW: 23
+HIGH: 36 LOW: 24

-MONDAY: Mostly cloudy.
+MONDAY: Partly cloudy.
 A chance of snow showers.
 HIGH: 38 LOW: 26

 TUESDAY: Mostly cloudy.
 A wintry mix develops late.
 HIGH: 39 LOW: 27